jheling/freeathome/README.md

     use_room_names: <This is optional, if True then combine the device names with the rooms>

 Thanks to Foti for testing the cover device!
+Thanks to Lasse Magnussen for the climate device!

 With Home Assistant version 0.88 the way sources should be placed in the custom_components directory has changed.
 This version won't work on earlier versions.